 Closing costs that are tied to financing (Click here for more information)

-At closing, these taxes are usually collected (Learn more)
+At closing, the following taxes are usually collected (Click here for more information)

-Sellers: As we hammer out your sale, I'll not only work to get the very best sales price, but I'll also campaign for lower closing costs.
-And once we've reached an agreement, I'll explain in detail the closing costs so you are aware of exactly what you're paying for.
+Sellers: As we negotiate your deal, I'll not only work to get the highest sales price, but I'll also advocate for reduced closing costs.
+And once we've reached an agreement, I'll fully explain the closing costs so you are aware of exactly what you're paying for.

-Buyers: If you are purchasing a house in Allegheny County, you will receive a "Good Faith Estimate" (GFE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's past experiences and is required to be within an appropriate range so you're not surprised when you show up at the closing table.
-I'll be willing to go through the GFE with you, answering your questions and highlighting any estimates that are uncertain.
+Buyers: If you are buying a property in County, you'll be given a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's past experiences and is required to be within an acceptable range so you're not astonished when you come to closing time.
+I'll be happy to review the LE with you, answering your questions and highlighting any estimates that seem unusual.